SoNaRR2020: Air quality

 While the picture is complex with both winners and losers for different species, the overall trend is one of serious decline, reflecting the global nature emergency detailed by the United Nations.

-The report conclusions will explore options for maintaining and enhancing biodiversity in Wales.
-It will take a look at the wider changes needed to further protect and restore biodiversity.
+The report conclusions explore options for maintaining and enhancing biodiversity in Wales.
+It takes a look at the wider changes needed to further protect and restore biodiversity.

-The chapter assesses the state trends of biodiversity in Wales and the key pressures affecting species and habitats.
-Biodiversity improvement priorities and actions will be demonstrated through case studies.
+The chapter assesses the state and trends of biodiversity in Wales and the key pressures affecting species and habitats.
+Biodiversity improvement priorities and actions are demonstrated through case studies.